DjLeChuck/Handler/README.md

 3.    instantiate GeSHi,
 4.    instantiate the handler with the relative path of the file and an instance of GeSHi.

-Then configure the PHP exception handler.
+Then configure the PHP handler.

 ```php
 <?php